CircleCI Next Generation

 Create a hierarchy, url structure, and breadcrumb that is consistent while providing multiple means of navigation.
 Our old structure brought workflows and jobs to the same level despite the fact workflows contain jobs.
 In our new experience, builds envelope those two.

 Industry leading technology and design.
 A company considered by Foresters to be the 2nd best rated continuous integration solution should have an experience to match.
 As a team, we went to great lengths to modernize a design previously lead by developers.
-We addressed best practices, accessibility issues, browser support, and responsive design among other things.
+We addressed best practices, accessibility issues, browser support, and responsive design.
+Large undertakings involved navigation restructuring using a new highly scalable domain model and simplification of our information architecture.

 Working through a complete redesign, there’s been diligent attention to every component and their details.
 On the build list, this cell has many states and potential for unbelievable complexity.
 It’s important to make something that scales as team’s builds scale, that is direct about action items, and surfaces the highest priority information.
 It also expands to discover more detail before determining if a build requires troubleshooting.